Execution modes

 Cost, security, and capability trade-offs

-Step latency overhead~mscontainer start (sec; <100ms pooled)+ cascade resolution (~tens of ms)+ CLI startup (varies)+ callback latency
+Step latency overhead~mscontainer start (sec; <100ms pooled)+ identity resolution (~tens of ms)+ CLI startup (varies)+ callback latency

 Customer credentials accessiblenonoyes (env-injected)yes (env-injected)yes (env + JIT)